michaeljclark/michaeljclark.github.io/index.md

 ### Benchmarks

-The rv8 binary translator translates RISC-V code to X86-64.
-This is a challenging problem due to RISC-V having 31 integer registers and x86-64 only having 16 integer registers. rv8 solves this by spilling registers to memory using a static register allocation (a future versions may use dyanamic register allocation).
-Performance is lost due to register allocations that use a larger number of available registers with infrequent stack spills.
-These additional registers need to be translated as x86-64 memory operands (which produce load and store micro-operations) or in some circumstances, explicit `mov` instructions.
-In addition to this, rv8 also has to make sure that 32-bit operations on registers are sign extended instead of zero-extended.
-The register allocation problem and the sign extension problem account for a major difference in performance between native code and emulated RISC-V code.
+The rv8 binary translator performs JIT (Just In Time) translation of RISC-V code to X86-64 code.
+This is a challenging problem for many reasons; with the principle challange due to RISC-V having 31 integer registers while x86-64 only has 16 integer registers.

+rv8 solves this problem by spilling registers to memory (L1 cache) using a static register allocation (a future versions may use dyanamic register allocation).
+A large amount of performance is lost due to register allocations that take advantage of the larger number of physically available registers with less frequent stack spills.
+It is not possible for the translator to rearrange memory and registers for optimal stack spills as memory accesses must be translated precisely.
+The additional registers are translated as x86-64 memory operands (which produce load and store micro-ops) or in some circumstances, explicit `mov` instructions.

+In addition to the register allocation problem, rv8 has to make sure that 32-bit operations on registers are sign extended instead of zero-extended.
+The normal behaviour of 32-bit operations on x86-64 is to zero extend bit 31 to bit 63.
+The combination of the register allocation problem and the sign extension problem account for the largest proportion of the difference in performance between native code and emulated RISC-V code.

 The following benchmarks show QEMU, rv8 binary translation and native x86-64 runtimes: